11 Authentic + Free Things to do in Brussels, Belgium

-Several museums are free on the first Wednesday, Saturday or Sunday of the month.
+If you are looking for free attractions in Brussels, several museums are free on the first Wednesday, Saturday or Sunday of the month.
 If you’d happen to be around on those days, check out the Brussels Museums website in the FAQ section to find out which ones.

 To name a few, some of the most famous museums you can visit for free are the Musical Instruments Museum located in an authentic art nouveau building, the Old Masters Museum which features works of famous painters such as Reubens, Bosch and Breughel, and the Museum of Natural History with large dinosaur skeletons.

 All in all, around 30 museums are free once a month.
-Another 30 (lesser known) museums are free to visit at all times.
+Another 30 (lesser-known) museums are free to visit at all times.
 You’ll know what to do on rainy afternoons.

 Get a Free Guide and Great Tips from ‘Use-It’